mutisyag/ozone/doc/workflow.md

 In this state, data has been officially submitted by the *Party* and is awaiting action from the *Ozone Secretariat*.

-Data can be only submitted by its author (either the *Party* or, in the case of data received via mail, the *Ozone Secretariat*).
+Data can be only submitted by its author (either the *Party* or, in the case of data received via mail, the *Ozone Secretariat* on behalf of the Party).

 Once successfully Submitted, data cannot be edited anymore.
 However, a different revision may be created by copying an existing submission.